For many adults who experience chronic pain on a daily basis, their symptoms are exacerbated by a poor diet and little or no daily exercise.

-Dr. Michels: “Have three moderate-size meals per day with healthy snacks in between, The goal is to never actually be hungry.
+Dr. Michels: “Have three moderate-sized meals per day with healthy snacks in between, The goal is to never actually be hungry.
 Don’t overindulge.
-Some healthy snacks are raw almonds; vegetables such as carrot sicks, broccoli and celery; and whey protein shakes with almond milk, fresh spinach and dark berries.
+Some healthy snacks are raw almonds; vegetables such as carrot sticks, broccoli and celery; and whey protein shakes with almond milk, fresh spinach, and dark berries.
 When at the grocery store, shop the perimeter of the store.
-That’s where you will find fresh fruits, vegetables and meats.
+That’s where you will find fresh fruits, vegetables, and meats.
 Don’t forget about whole grains, too.”

 Q: What kinds of foods should I avoid?

 Dr. Michels: “Steer clear of processed foods, sugary drinks such as soda, candy, and food containing high fructose corn syrup.
 Also stay way away from flours and processed grains.”

 Q: How much water should I drink every day?